Curd

 Curd is obtained by coagulating milk in a sequential process called curdling.
 It can be a final dairy product or the first stage in cheesemaking.
 The coagulation can be caused by adding rennet, a culture, or any edible acidic substance such as lemon juice or vinegar, and then allowing it to coagulate.
 The increased acidity causes the milk proteins (casein) to tangle into solid masses, or curds.
-Milk that has been left to sour (raw milk alone or pasteurized milk with added lactic acid bacteria) will also naturally produce curds, and sour milk cheeses are produced this way.
+Milk that has been left to sour (raw milk alone or pasteurized milk with added lactic acid bacteria) will also automatically produce curds, and sour milk cheeses are produced this way.

 Producing cheese curds is one of the first steps in cheesemaking; the curds are pressed and drained to varying amounts for different styles of cheese and different secondary agents (molds for blue cheeses, etc.) are introduced before the desired aging finishes the cheese.
 The remaining liquid, which contains only whey proteins, is the whey.
 In cow's milk, 90 percent of the proteins are caseins.
 Curds can be used in baking or may be consumed as a snack.